edeposit/edeposit.amqp.ftp/docs/index.rst

 Installation
 ------------
-This module is hosted at PIP, so you can install it very easily with following command::
+This module is hosted at PIP, so you can install it easily with following command::

     sudo pip install edeposit.amqp.ftp